S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 ### 10. Installing Apache Web Server

-To install the Apache Web Server, run the following command after logging in as `grader` user via SSH:
+To install the Apache Web Server, run the following command after logging in as the `grader` user via SSH:

 ```
 $ sudo apt update